-(2) Includes (i) 55,775,496 shares issuable upon the exercise of outstanding warrants at a weighted average exercise price of \$0.80, as of June 30, 2016; (ii) 8,495,158 shares issuable upon the exercise of outstanding options under the 2004 Stock Incentive Plan and under the 2012 Equity Incentive Plan, at a weighted average exercise price of \$1.10, as of June 30, 2016; (iii) 750,930 shares reserved for future issuance under the 2012 Equity Incentive Plan; and (iv) 1,259,148 shares reserved for future issuance upon the conversion of 95,100 shares outstanding of Series B Convertible Preferred Stock, with a conversion ratio of one share of Series B for 10 shares of Common Stock, plus undeclared dividends thereon in the form of Common Stock.
-Does not include any shares issued in private transactions, and currently outstanding, or any shares of common stock issuable upon the exercise of warrants issued in private transactions, since June 30, 2016.
+(2) Includes (i) 68,890,107 shares issuable upon the exercise of outstanding warrants at a weighted average exercise price of \$0.84 as of June 30, 2017; (ii) 7,945,158 shares issuable upon the exercise of outstanding options under the 2004 Stock Incentive Plan and under the 2012 Equity Incentive Plan, at a weighted average exercise price of \$0.98, as of June 30, 2017; (iii) 2,307,123 shares of Common Stock to be issuable upon the exercise of options for which the grants were conditioned upon stockholder approval of Proposal 2 at the Annual Meeting; (iv) assuming that Proposal 2 is approved by stockholders at the Annual Meeting, 5,693,807 shares reserved for future issuance under the 2012 Equity Incentive Plan; (v) 5,451,329 shares reserved for the conversion of convertible notes, which may be paid in Common Stock rather than cash; and (vi) 1,265,508 shares reserved for future issuance upon the conversion of 921,000 shares outstanding of Series B Convertible Preferred Stock, with a conversion ratio of one share of Series B for 10 shares of Common Stock, plus undeclared dividends thereon in the form of Common Stock.
+Does not include any shares of Common Stock issuable upon the conversion of convertible notes or the exercise of warrants that have been issued in private transactions since June 30, 2017.

 All outstanding stock options, warrants and convertible securities will be adjusted to reduce the number of shares to be issued upon exercise or conversion of such options, warrants or convertible securities, and increase the exercise or conversion price thereof, proportionately.
 Accordingly, following the Reverse Stock Split, the outstanding Series B Convertible Preferred Stock will be convertible into a proportionately fewer number of shares of Common Stock.
-Also, the Company has a total of 7,000,000 shares authorized for issuance under its 2012 Equity Incentive Plan (the "Plan"), of which 750,930 shares remain available for future awards.
-When the reverse split becomes effective, the number of shares reserved for issuance under the Plan will be proportionately decreased as well.
+Also, without reflecting the potential effects of the approval of a proposal to increase the total number of shares authorized for issuance under the 2012 Equity Incentive Plan as specified herein, the Company has a total of 7,000,000 shares authorized for issuance under its 2012 Equity Incentive Plan (the "Plan"), of which 930 shares remain available for future awards, with an aggregate of 2,307,123 additional shares of Common Stock to be issuable upon the exercise of options for which the grants were conditioned upon stockholder approval of Proposal 2 at the Annual Meeting.
+When the reverse split becomes effective, the number of shares reserved for issuance under the 2012 Equity Incentive Plan will be proportionately decreased as well.

-As of June 30, 2016, there were approximately 570 holders of record of Common Stock (although there are significantly more beneficial holders).
+As of June 30, 2017, there were approximately 540 holders of record of Common Stock (although there are significantly more beneficial holders).
 The Company does not expect the Reverse Stock Split to result in a significant reduction in the number of record holders.